 It’s always important to concentrate on what can be gained in a situation, rather than harp on the injustice of it all.

-While many are still licking their wounds over the presidential election, I’ve moved on by deciding to focus my attention on the things I’ve learned from Trump’s presidency thus far.
+While many are still licking their wounds, I’ve moved on by deciding to focus my attention on the things I’ve learned from Trump’s presidency thus far.

 It’s no easy feat finding positives in a seemingly negative situation, but somebody’s got to do it, and today that somebody is me.